MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### -UseDefaultCredentials

-Indicates that the cmdet uses the credentials of the current user to send the web request.
+Indicates that the cmdlet uses the credentials of the current user to send the web request.

 ```yaml
 Type: System.Management.Automation.SwitchParameter